Low Latency Streaming

 Secure Reliable Transport

-Wowza Streaming Engine supports the ingest of streams via SRT (Secure Reliable Transport)—an open-source technology designed to help you deliver high-quality, secure and low-latency video.
+Wowza Streaming Engine and Wowza Streaming Cloud support the ingest of streams via SRT (Secure Reliable Transport)—an open-source technology designed to help you deliver high-quality, secure and low-latency video.
 SRT accounts for packet loss, jitter and fluctuating bandwidth, maintaining the integrity and quality of your stream.

 Wowza supports nearly all common encoding formats and streaming protocols—many of which can be used to achieve low-latency streams.
 The format and protocol that are right for your use case depend on your scalability, interactivity and endpoint-compatibility needs.